-Though small, Malaysian Trumpet Snails make great algae eaters for several reasons.
+Though small, Malaysian Trumpet Snails (Melanoides tuberculata) make great algae eaters for several reasons.

 First and foremost, Trumpet Snails are known to feed on debris both on and under the surface.
 Their ability to dig underneath the substrate and get to uneaten food put them a step ahead of most other algae eaters.